Alan Hawkshaw: Career

 Hawkshaw performed the music The Night Rider (the theme for Cadbury's Milk Tray adverts), which was composed by another prolific creator of advertising themes, Cliff Adams.
-Hawkshaw also composed "Best Endeavours", which has been the theme for Channel 4 News since 1982, and was used for the Australian Broadcasting Corporation's The National news and current affairs programme from 1984 to 1987.
+Hawkshaw also composed "Best Endeavours", which has been the theme for Channel 4 News since 1982; it also was used for the Australian Broadcasting Corporation's The National news and current affairs programme from 1984 to 1987.
 His tune "Chicken Man" was used as the theme for Grange Hill from its first series in 1978 until 1989, and revived for the final series of Grange Hill in 2008.
 Another recording of Chicken Man was used contemporaneously with the original Grange Hill version for the ITV quiz show Give Us a Clue.
 The Countdown "Chimes" jingle used on Channel 4's Countdown game show was also composed by Hawkshaw.
-He composed all the music for the Arthur C. Clarke's Mysterious World series, and the theme "Technicolour", which was used for the BBC Midlands Today programme from 1984 to 1988, following which it was replaced with a remix of this tune from 1989 to 1991.
+He composed all the music for the Arthur C. Clarke's Mysterious World series, and the theme "Technicolour", which was used for the BBC Midlands Today programme from 1984 to 1988; it was replaced with a remix of this tune from 1989 to 1991.

-In the United States, he also scored a number 1 single on the Billboard Hot Dance Music/Club Play chart with "Here Comes That Sound Again", as part of Love De-Luxe with Hawkshaw's Discophonia in 1979.
+In the United States, Hawkshaw scored a number 1 single on the Billboard Hot Dance Music/Club Play chart with "Here Comes That Sound Again" as part of Love De-Luxe with Hawkshaw's Discophonia in 1979.
 In Canada, it reached number 17.

-Also in 1979, he released a disco album under the performing name "Bizarre" which was essentially a solo project with the help of executive producer Barry Mason.
+Also in 1979, he released a disco album under the performing name "Bizarre", which was essentially a solo project with the help of executive producer Barry Mason.
 It was released in the UK on Polydor Records (cat. no. 2383 553) in 1979.
 He also once more appeared with The Shadows, guesting on their 1979 UK chart-topping album String of Hits playing piano on a cover of Paul Simon's "Bridge Over Troubled Water".

-In 2018, a new CD, Full Circle, credited to Alan Hawkshaw and Brian Bennett, was released on the KPM library music label, recreating the jazz funk style with Hammond organ that they established in the 1970s.
+A 2018 CD titled Full Circle is credited to Hawkshaw and Brian Bennett; it was released on the KPM library music label, recreating the jazz funk style with Hammond organ that they established in the 1970s.

 The Alan Hawkshaw Foundation, in conjunction with the Performing Rights Society, has provided scholarships to underprivileged music students and media composers at both the Leeds College of Music and the National Film and Television School since 2003.